 I went to the doctors with stomach pain thinking it was stress, had a CT scan, and later found out that I also have a pancreatic tumor.
 The GREAT news is that this one is just a “newborn” and is barely visible on the CT according to my surgeon.
 Apparently, some of these grow and some do not over the coming years, so most surgeons like to hold off on treating them unless they are on the move.
 This will be closely watched, however.
 And just to be safe, I will be seeking out a second opinion.

 I have a another CT Scan scheduled in January to take a closer look at my pancreas.
 This CT scan will be much stronger, and will check for additional pancreatic tumors that may have been missed on the first CT scan, and whether or not the current tumor shows any growth.

 It’s important to reside close to great healthcare.
 We would have had to uproot our lives if we lived deep in a rural community with little or no access to decent healthcare.
 In our case, we feel fortunate to live within driving distance to Boston.
 Some of these Boston area hospitals are at or near the top of the list for having some of the best medical facilities and doctors in the world.

 Never, and we do mean NEVER assume that our health is fine and we don’t need health insurance.
-The amount charged just for my CT Scan alone would have cost us dearly if we didn’t have decent health insurance.
-Especially when we add up the blood work, tests, and consult fees to the surgeon along with the potential for surgery.
-For without insurance this would’ve been financial Armageddon.
+The amount charged just for my CT scan alone would have cost us dearly if we didn’t have decent health insurance.
+Especially when we add up the blood work, tests, and consult fees for the surgeon along with the potential for surgery.
+For without insurance this would’ve been FINANCIAL ARMAGEDDON!

 We honestly believe that having good health insurance is equally, if not, more important than obtaining a higher salary on the job.
 It doesn’t take long for a health condition to become a costly event – not just thousands of dollars, but in some cases millions.
 Despite our best intentions we can’t predict the future of our health.
 It’s important to have our frugal butts covered!